The Day She Slipped Away

 She thought Jack and pills

-in her haunted head.
+to her haunted head.

 Some spirits don't leave.